Marital Stability With Committed Couples: A Revealed Preference Analysis: Proofs

-{ For a vector $x$, let $[x]_j$ denote the $j$-th component of the vector.
-Given the Lindahl prices and individual consumption values that satisfy the no negative edges condition, let the numbers $m$ and $M$ be such that,
+{\bf Sufficiency.} Suppose $A(\mathcal{D})$ satisfies path consistency.
+For a vector $x$, let $[x]_j$ denote its $j$-th component.
+Given the Lindahl prices and individual consumption values that satisfy path consistency, let $o$ and $O$ be such that,

-Next, we define a supplementary function that we will use to construct individual utilities.
+Next, define a piece-wise linear function to construct individual utilities.
 Let $v$ be defined as